 In 1971, Dr. Singer calculated the anthropogenic contribution to atmospheric methane, an important greenhouse gas.
 He also predicted that methane, once reaching the stratosphere, would transform into water vapor, which could then deplete stratospheric ozone.
 A few years later, methane levels were indeed found to be rising, and the increase in stratospheric water vapor was confirmed in 1995.

 Dr. Craig D. Idso is the founder, former president, and currently chairman of the Center for the Study of Carbon Dioxide and Global Change.
 The Center was founded in 1998 as a non-profit public charity dedicated to discovering and disseminating scientific information pertaining to the effects of atmospheric carbon dioxide enrichment on climate and the biosphere.
-The Center produces a weekly online newsletter and maintains a massive online collection of editorials on and reviews of peer-reviewed scientific journal articles relating to global climate change.
+The Center maintains a massive online collection of editorials and reviews of peer-reviewed scientific journal articles relating to global climate change.

 Dr. Idso’s research has appeared many times in peer-reviewed journals, including Geophysical Research Letters, Energy & Environment, Atmospheric Environment, Technology, The Quarterly Review of Biology, Journal of Climate, Environmental and Experimental Botany, Physical Geography, and the Journal of the Arizona-Nevada Academy of Science.